GenSpectrum/evobench/evobench-evaluator/docs/overview.md

   finished, and one to catch all jobs that error out.
 If either is `None`, jobs will be dropped instead in that case.

-* Whenever a job is finished, `evobench-run daemon` tries to select the next job to run, if any, by first filtering the queue pipeline for the queues that are runnable at the given time, then selecting the job(s) with the maximum total priority, where the total priority
+* Whenever a job is finished, `evobench-run run daemon` tries to select the next job to run, if any, by first filtering the queue pipeline for the queues that are runnable at the given time, then selecting the job(s) with the maximum total priority, where the total priority